lc-brito/node-express-api/README.md

 All others subdirectories are specific application logic, in this project sample, `account`, `artist` and `auth` are application domains.

 Each module also follows a convention:
-1. in the root of module there is a `routes` file, which exports all available routes of this module;
+1. in the root of module there is a `routes` file, which exports all available routes of this module.
+This routes are loaded by `boot/providers/RouteProvider`;
 2. a folder named `Provider` export any initialization that is required to set up the module.
 This provider is loaded by `boot/app` and run at the application boot;
 3. the `controller` holds the functions/controllers that handle the requests to each route;
 4. the `actions` directory contains the ports for the application, they are called by `controllers` to execute a specific task in the domain;